Abbas Al-Hassan

-Abbas Sadiq Nasser Al-Hassan (عَبَّاس صَادِق نَاصِر الْحَسَن; born 22 February 2004) is a Saudi Arabian professional footballer who plays as a midfielder for Saudi Pro League club Neom.
+Abbas Sadiq Nasser Al-Hassan (عَبَّاس صَادِق نَاصِر الْحَسَن; born 22 February 2004) is a Saudi Arabian professional footballer who plays as a midfielder for Saudi Pro League club Neom and the Saudi Arabia national team.

 Club career

 Al-Hassan began his career with the youth team of Al-Fateh.
 He made his debut on 1 January 2021 in the league match against Damac, replacing Saqer Otaif.
 By doing so he became the youngest player to ever appear in the Saudi Professional League – breaking the record previously held by Fahad Al-Muwallad.
 On 9 February 2021, Al-Hassan made his first start for the club in the 1–1 draw against Al-Nassr.
 On 2 September 2022, Al-Hassan signed his first professional contract with the club.

 On 27 June 2024, Al-Hassan joined Saudi First Division League club Neom on a five-year contract.

 Personal life

 Abbas Al-Hassan is the younger brother of Al-Nassr player Ali Al-Hassan.